 Most states follow comparative negligence statutes that allow plaintiffs to recover compensation for personal injuries even if those plaintiffs are partially responsible for causing their damages.
 Under pure comparative negligence law, a plaintiff can still recover compensation even if he or she is 99% at fault for a claimed accident.

 Under modified comparative negligence laws, a plaintiff’s fault may not exceed the defendant’s, so if a plaintiff is less than 50% at fault he or she can still recover damages.
 In any comparative fault state, a partially liable plaintiff loses a percentage of the final settlement or cash award equal to his or her fault percentage.
 Under contributory negligence laws, any amount of fault on the part of the plaintiff bars recovery, even as little as 1%.
 Once a plaintiff fully ascertains the scope of his or her total damages, the plaintiff should determine whether he or she bears any fault for the accident and if so, prepare to part with a portion of the claim settlement or lawsuit proceeds to reflect his or her comparative negligence.

 Other Possible Damages

 While a plaintiff or insurance claimant may have a relatively easy time determining his or her economic losses, intangible losses like pain and suffering are more difficult to ascertain, and state laws may limit noneconomic recovery.
 When a jury awards pain and suffering compensation they will usually either award a lump sum or per diem compensation based on the severity of the victim’s injuries until he or she reaches maximum medical recovery.
 Some defendants may also face punitive damages to reflect criminal behavior or egregious negligence, and this can amount to additional compensation for the plaintiff.
-A car accident attorney can help an injured driver better understand what to expect in terms of pain and suffering compensation.
+A Long Beach car accident attorney can help an injured driver better understand what to expect in terms of pain and suffering compensation.